 Through this vain world God guides our feet, And leads us to His heavenly seat: His mercies ever shall endure, When this vain world shall be no more.9

-3. At Christ’s transfiguration, His face shone like the sun and His clothes became dazzling white, as bright as lightning.
+3. At Christ’s transfiguration, His face shone like the sun and His clothes dazzlled, as bright as lightning.
 It was a foretaste of Jesus’ resurrection glory.
-This event happened as Christ set His face like flint toward His crucifixion at Jerusalem, determined to do God’s will for us and for our salvation.10 Praise the Lord for Christ’s matchless love that motivated Him to sacrifice Himself for us.
+This happened as Christ set His face like flint toward His crucifixion at Jerusalem, determined to do God’s will for us and for our salvation.10 Praise the Lord for Christ’s matchless love that motivated Him to sacrifice Himself for us.
 “Amazing love!
 How can it be that you, my God, should die for me?”
-Jesus taught that however great a sinner we may be, if we turn to Him and follow Him, we will never perish or be lost, but are secure with Him forever.
+Jesus taught that however great a sinner we are, if we turn to Him and follow Him, we will never perish, but we are secure with Him forever.
 This is the best news of all time!

 4. Jesus’ followers receive spiritual enlightenment when the Lord saves us.
 God the Holy Spirit calls us out of darkness into His wonderful light.
 It is as if He turns on a bright new light in our soul.
 We are His chosen people, His royal priesthood, His holy nation, God’s special possession, that now we may thank Him forever with our lips and our lives.11

 The Lord says: I will cleanse you from all your impurities and from all your idols.
 I will give you a new heart and put a new spirit in you; I will remove your heart of stone and give you a heart of flesh.
 And I will put my Spirit in you and move you to follow my decrees and be careful to keep my laws.12